-Differences in weather, historical patterns of urban and suburban development, and density of housing in a particular location need to be considered when assessing per capita water use as a measure of efficiency. - 10608.4.
-It is the intent of the Legislature, by the enactment of this part, to do all of the following: - (a) Require all water suppliers to increase the efficiency of use of this essential resource. - (b) Establish a framework to meet the state targets for urban water conservation identified in this part and called for by the Governor. - (c) Measure increased efficiency of urban water use on a per capita basis. - (d) Establish a method or methods for urban retail water suppliers to determine targets for achieving increased water use efficiency by the year 2020, in accordance with the Governor's goal of a 20-percent reduction. - (e) Establish consistent water use efficiency planning and implementation standards for urban water suppliers and agricultural water suppliers.
+10608.4.
+It is the intent of the Legislature, by the enactment of this part, to do all of the following:

+(a) Require all water suppliers to increase the efficiency of use of this essential resource.

+(b) Establish a framework to meet the state targets for urban water conservation identified in this part and called for by the Governor.

+(c) Measure increased efficiency of urban water use on a per capita basis.

+(d) Establish a method or methods for urban retail water suppliers to determine targets for achieving increased water use efficiency by the year 2020, in accordance with the Governor's goal of a 20-percent reduction.

+(e) Establish consistent water use efficiency planning and implementation standards for urban water suppliers and agricultural water suppliers.

-- (f) Promote urban water conservation standards that are consistent with the California Urban Water Conservation Council's adopted best management practices and the requirements for demand management in Section 10631. - (g) Establish standards that recognize and provide credit to water suppliers that made substantial capital investments in urban water conservation since the drought of the early 1990s. - (h) Recognize and account for the investment of urban retail water suppliers in providing recycled water for beneficial uses. - (i) Require implementation of specified best management practices for agricultural water suppliers. - (j) Support the economic productivity of California's agricultural, commercial, and industrial sectors. - (k) Advance regional water resources management. - 10608.8. (a) This part does not limit or otherwise affect the application of Section 1011. - (b) This part does not limit or otherwise affect the application of Chapter 3.5 (commencing with Section 11340), Chapter 4 (commencing with Section 11370), Chapter 4.5 (commencing with Section 11400), and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code. - (c) This part does not require a reduction in the total water used in the agricultural or urban sectors, because other factors such as changes in agricultural economics or population growth may have greater effects on water use.
+(f) Promote urban water conservation standards that are consistent with the California Urban Water Conservation Council's adopted best management practices and the requirements for demand management in Section 10631.

+(g) Establish standards that recognize and provide credit to water suppliers that made substantial capital investments in urban water conservation since the drought of the early 1990s.

+(h) Recognize and account for the investment of urban retail water suppliers in providing recycled water for beneficial uses.

+(i) Require implementation of specified efficient water management practices for agricultural water suppliers.

+(j) Support the economic productivity of California's agricultural, commercial, and industrial sectors.

+(k) Advance regional water resources management.

+10608.8. (a) Water use efficiency measures adopted and implemented pursuant to this part are water conservation measures subject to the protections provided under Section 1011.

+(b) This part does not limit or otherwise affect the application of Chapter 3.5 (commencing with Section 11340), Chapter 4 (commencing with Section 11370), Chapter 4.5 (commencing with Section 11400), and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.

+(c) This part does not require a reduction in the total water used in the agricultural or urban sectors, because other factors, including, but not limited to, changes in agricultural economics or population growth may have greater effects on water use.
 This part does not limit the economic productivity of California's agricultural, commercial, or industrial sectors.

+(d) The requirements of this part do not apply to an agricultural water supplier that is a party to the Quantification Settlement Agreement, as defined in subdivision (a) of Section 1 of Chapter 617 of the Statutes of 2002, during the period within which the Quantification Settlement Agreement remains in effect.
+After the expiration of the Quantification Settlement Agreement, to the extent conservation water projects implemented as part of the Quantification Settlement Agreement remain in effect, the conserved water created as part of those projects shall be credited against the obligations of the agricultural water supplier pursuant to this part.

-CHAPTER 2.
-DEFINITIONS
+Chapter 2.
+Definitions